 1. Harry Potter and the Goblet of Fire (Book 4)

 Sure, it has really dark undertones to it that emerges at unexpected moments (the dark mark after the World Cup comes to mind), the rise of Voldemort (and the death of a supporting character).
 But that has been foreshadowed since the first book - we always knew Voldemort was going to come back so why not in this book.
-Just takes the book to a whole new higher level in my humble opinion with the right dose of light and dark moments.
+It just takes the book to a whole new higher level in my humble opinion with the right dose of light and dark moments.

 And the most delicious aspect of the book - its first chapter!
 Sometimes I take out the book just to read that one chapter.
 Sends shivers down my body.
 In a good way.
-Truly a great introductory chapter!
+Truly a great introductory chapter, done very differently from the first three books.

-Here, that first chapter was done differently from the first three books.
-It didn't start with Harry.
+GoF didn't start with Harry.
 It didn't even start off positively.
 For the first time ever, we hear and then see the most feared wizard of all time and we witness him coldly make a kill.
 We are chilled.
 We are filled with a feeling of foreboding.
-But most of all, we are just too intrigued to even think of stopping our reading.
-And now I have done it!
-I need to revisit the whole series again.
-And boy, do I look forward to it.
+But most of all, we are just too intrigued to even think about stopping our reading.

 **SO there you have it.
 The Harry Potter books ranked according to my personal preferences!
 Are they similar to your own preference?
 I would love to hear your thoughts so do share your own ranks!